alexyorke/alexyorke.github.io/_drafts/2026-06-13-monads-in-c-sharp-part-3-io.md

 }
 ```

-`IO<T>` stores a parameterless operation and provides ways to suspend, compose, and run it.
+`IO<T>` stores a parameterless operation and provides ways to suspend, compose, and run it. `Pure` receives an already available value; `Delay` receives a computation and stores it without invoking it.

-`Map` and `FlatMap` call `Run()` only inside the delegate stored by the returned `IO`.
-Calling either method therefore builds another suspended computation; the inner calls occur only when that returned `IO` runs.
+`Map` and `FlatMap` call `Run()` only inside the delegate stored by the returned `IO`, so calling either method builds another suspended computation.
+The inner calls occur only when that returned `IO` runs.

-`Pure` receives an already available value. `Delay` receives a computation and stores it without invoking it.

 In this model, use `Map` for a pure transformation that returns a plain value.
-Use `FlatMap` when the next step returns another `IO`; mapping such a function directly would produce `IO<IO<TResult>>`. `FlatMap` combines those nested computations into one `IO<TResult>` while preserving suspension.
+Use `FlatMap` when the next step returns another `IO`; mapping such a function directly would produce `IO<IO<TResult>>`. `FlatMap` combines those nested computations into one `IO<TResult>` while preserving suspension, but C# cannot enforce those conventions.

-C# cannot enforce that a function passed to `Map` is pure or that a helper returning `IO<T>` performs no work before returning.
-Those remain conventions of the model.

 ## Compose first, run later

 Suppose `ParseOrder` returns an order with `ProductId`, `Quantity`, and `TaxRate`.
 We want to read an order, fetch its current price, calculate the total, render a report, and write it to disk.
 Writing a file has no meaningful result beyond successful completion, so the wrapper returns an `IO<Unit>`:

 ```csharp
 public readonly record struct Unit